 To re-register the DLL file, you have to first open Command Prompt as an Administrator, and then type the following and hit Enter:

 Once the process is completed, restart your computer.
 It will search for and replace corrupted operating system files if any are found.

 If it doesn’t help, it’s quite possible that your ExplorerFrame.dll may have been corrupted and that you may have to replace it with a ‘good’ one.

 Open an elevated command prompt, type the following, and hit Enter to run the System File Checker:

 3] Register DCOM components

 Open Run box, type dcomcnfg and hit Enter to open Component Services.
 Navigate to the following path:

 Component Services > Computers > My Computer > DCOM Config.

-When you expand the arrow against DCOM Config you may see a message box pop up asking if you want to register some component.
+When you expand the arrow against DCOM Config you may see a message box asking if you want to register some component.
 Click Yes.
 It may happen once or multiple times.
 This will help fix DCOM errors.

 4] Start Internet Explorer ETW Collector Service